-- meetings specifically organized to make the Convention better known, especially amongst young people, or for the creation of national World Heritage associations, in accordance with Article 17 of the Convention; - preparation of education and information material for the general promotion of the Convention and not for the promotion of a particular site, and especially for young people.
+- meetings specifically organized to make the Convention better known or for the creation of national World Heritage associations, in accordance with Article 17 of the Convention; - preparation of information material for the general promotion of the Convention and not for the promotion of a particular site.

-The World Heritage Fund shall provide only small contributions towards national education, information and promotional programmes and activities on a selective basis and for a maximum amount of US\$ 5,000.
-However, requests for sums above this amount could exceptionally be approved for projects that are of special interest: the Chairperson's agreement would be required and the maximum amount approved would be US\$ 10,000.
+The World Heritage Fund shall provide only small contributions towards national promotional activities on a selective basis and for a maximum amount of \$5,000.
+However, requests for sums above this amount could exceptionally be approved for projects which are of special interest: the Chairperson's agreement would be required and the maximum amount approved would be \$10,000.